-Every four years, here in this district, we have a chance to go to the polls to elect all seven of our ‘civil’/parish councillors.
-If only seven (or fewer) people stand, then those are automatically selected without the need for election.
+Every four years, here in this district, we have a chance to go to the polls to elect all of our ‘civil’ councillors (seven in total).
+The next elections are in May 2019.

 Current councillors must stand down at every election cycle; though, of course, they may decide to seek re-election and stand.

-The government is urging more people to come forward, to take part in our civic life, and become parish councillors.
-The current members say they would welcome new interest.
+The government is urging more people to come forward, to take part in our civic life, and become community/parish councillors.
+The current members on Draycott say they would welcome new interest.

 Any adult (18 years or older) who lives in (or near), regularly works in (even voluntary-work), or owns land or property in Draycott, Cresswell, Totmonslow or Newton is entitled to stand for election to Draycott-in-the-Moors Parish Council.